Patterns and implementations for a banking cloud transformation

 Workflow

-Azure Load Testing allows you to manually create load tests using the Azure portal or Azure CLI.
+Azure Load Testing allows you to manually create load tests using the Azure portal or the Azure CLI.
 Alternatively, you can configure a CI/CD pipeline to integrate with Azure Load Testing.
 Doing so allows you to automate a load test to continuously validate your application performance and stability as part of your CI/CD workflow.

 1. Understand how Azure Load Testing works by creating and running a load test.